Spadla z oblakov: Remake

 Maika - The Girl From Another Planet is a Vietnameseized version of the movie directed by Hàm Trần.
 The film, produced by BHD in 2022, is the first science fiction work for children in Vietnam.

-The story of Maika (Chu Diệp Anh) revolves around the character Hung (Lại Trường Phú), a boy who is suffering from loneliness after losing his mother and his best friend who has to suddenly move to another place.
+The story of Maika (Chu Diệp Anh) revolves around the character Hung (Lại Trường Phú), a boy who is suffering from loneliness after losing his mother and his best friend, who has to suddenly move to another place.
 A miracle happens when Hung suddenly discovers a crashed spaceship and meets the alien girl Maika.
-Not only has a pretty appearance, Maika also has magical superpowers and a little innocence with the customs of the Earth.
-Together, the duo embarked on an exciting adventure filled with joys of friendship, family, and compassion.
-And besides, can't forget to mention the creative tactics created by the kids to confront the bad guys who want to kidnap Maika...
+Not only has she a pretty appearance, Maika also has magical superpowers, while being somewhat innocent regarding the customs of the Earth.
+Together, the duo embarks on an exciting adventure filled with joys of friendship, family, and compassion.
+The kids also use creative tactics to confront the bad guys who want to kidnap Maika.